On This Page

 Patagonian Wind Survival

-Winds regularly hit 70-100 km/h—not exaggeration.
+Strong winds are common in Patagonia; gusts can exceed 70 km/h—not exaggeration.
 Bring windproof shell jacket, secure hats with straps, sunglasses with retention cords.
 Tripods blow over.
 Car doors rip open.
 Gusts can literally knock you down on exposed boardwalks.
 Locals dress in layers and just accept it.
 Wind typically stronger afternoon than morning.
 This is real.

 Weather Unpredictability & Layers